johngolt/gitln/markdown/panda.md

 s_cat = s.astype(cat_type)
 ```

 we passed `dtype='category'`, we used the default behavior: Categories are inferred from the data; Categories are unordered.
-To control those behaviors, instead of passing 'category', use an instance of CategoricalDtype.
+To control those behaviors, instead of passing 'category', use an instance of `CategoricalDtype`.

-A categorical’s type is fully described by: categories: a sequence of unique values and no missing values; ordered: a boolean.
-This information can be stored in a CategoricalDtype.
-The categories argument is optional, which implies that the actual categories should be inferred from whatever is present in the data when the pandas.Categorical is created.
+A categorical’s type有两部分：categories: a sequence of unique values and no missing values; ordered: a boolean.
+This information can be stored in a `CategoricalDtype`.
+The categories argument is optional, which implies that the actual categories should be inferred from whatever is present in the data when the `pandas.Categorical` is created.
+These properties are exposed as `s.cat.categories` and `s.cat.ordered`.

 Two instances of CategoricalDtype compare equal whenever they have the same categories and order.
 When comparing two unordered categoricals, the order of the categories is not considered.
-Categorical data has a `categories` and a `ordered` property, which list their possible values and whether the ordering matters or not.
-These properties are exposed as `s.cat.categories` and `s.cat.ordered`.
-If you don’t manually specify categories and ordering, they are inferred from the passed arguments.
+All instances of `CategoricalDtype` compare equal to the string `'category'`.

 Renaming categories is done by assigning new values to the `Series.cat.categories` property or by using the `rename_categories()` method.
 Appending categories can be done by using the `add_categories()` method.
 Removing categories can be done by using the `remove_categories()` method.
-Values which are removed are replaced by np.nan.
+Values which are removed are replaced by `np.nan`.
 If you want to do remove and add new categories in one step, or simply set the categories to a predefined scale, use `set_categories()`.

 If categorical data is ordered, then the order of the categories has a meaning and certain operations are possible.
-If the categorical is unordered, .min()/.max() will raise a TypeError.
+If the categorical is unordered, .min()/.max() will raise a `TypeError`.
 You can set categorical data to be ordered by using `as_ordered()` or unordered by using `as_unordered()`.
 These will by default return a new object.
 Reordering the categories is possible via the `Categorical.reorder_categories()` and the `Categorical.set_categories()` methods.
 For `Categorical.reorder_categories()`, all old categories must be included in the new categories and no new categories are allowed.
 This will necessarily make the sort order the same as the categories order.

 Comparing categorical data with other objects is possible in three cases:

-- Comparing equality (== and !=) to a list-like objectof the same length as the categorical data.
+- Comparing equality (== and !=) to a list-like object of the same length as the categorical data.
-- All comparisons (==, !=, >, >=, <, and <=) of categorical data to another categorical Series, when ordered==True and the categories are the same.
+- All comparisons (==, !=, >, >=, <, and <=) of categorical data to another categorical Series, when `ordered==True` and the categories are the same.
 - All comparisons of a categorical data to a scalar.

-All other comparisons, especially “non-equality” comparisons of two categoricals with different categories or a categorical with any list-like object, will raise a TypeError.
-You can concat two DataFrames containing categorical data together, but the categories of these categoricals need to be the same.
+You can `concat` two DataFrames containing categorical data together, but the categories of these categoricals need to be the same.
 If you want to combine categoricals that do not necessarily have the same categories, the `union_categoricals()` function will combine a list-like of categoricals.
 The new categories will be the union of the categories being combined.

 By default, Series or DataFrame concatenation which contains the same categories results in category dtype, otherwise results in object dtype.
 Use `.astype` or `union_categoricals` to get category result.
 Missing values should not be included in the Categorical’s categories, only in the values.
 Instead, it is understood that NaN is different, and is always a possibility.
 In the Categorical’s codes, missing values will always have a code of -1.

 ##### Time series